Is Kuala Lumpur Safe? A Detailed Safety Guide for Travelers and Expats

 • Food and water are generally safe, but stick to freshly cooked meals and bottled water.

 • Air quality is good.
-There some haze fire once in a while.
-But it’s normally doesn’t last long.
+There’s some seasonal haze once in a while, but it usually doesn’t last long.

 Crime in Kuala Lumpur